ZhuoyuanJiang/Lingo/README.md

 ## Model Configurations:

-Model 3: fine tuned using a single RTX 4070 GPU, 8GB VRAM for ~94 hours. (model and training configurations are in /configs and are named model_config.yaml and training_config.yaml respectively)
+Model 3: fine tuned using a single RTX 4070 GPU, 8GB VRAM on consumer laptop Razer Blade 14 2024 for ~94 hours. (model and training configurations are in /configs and are named model_config.yaml and training_config.yaml respectively)

 Model Config: